Manage Intelligent Capture

 If you want to enable or disable AP Statistics Capture on specific APs and the Specific - select specific APs and enable radio button is dimmed, you must first disable this feature on all enabled wireless controllers.

 The AP Stats Capture tab is selected, and the table lists capable wireless controllers.
-Under the Configuration Status column, one of the following statuses is displayed for each wireless controller:
+Under the Configuration Status column, one of these statuses appears for each wireless controller:

 • Success: Catalyst Center successfully enabled AP Statistics Capture on the wireless controller.